optio50/Victron_Modbus_TCP/README.md

 reboot the cerbo and the keep-alive should do its job.
 the sleep command is to ensure the cerbo has had time to accomplish a full startup routine.

-You can still incororate the keep-alive into the different scripts provided here if you prefer that method.

-~~For whatever reason the Cerbo GX does not appear to require a MQTT keep-alive request where the raspberry pi does.~~ The only one of these files that incorporates such a request is the stand alone system with no Multiplus.
-PyQT5-No-Multiplus-Single-Charger.py

 If you want to run the keep-alive in the script instead of the standalone keep-alive you will need the MQTT request in the update_value function with a counter.
-See PyQT5-No-Multiplus-Single-Charger.py for an example.

-Be advised.
-Running the Example2.py file and pressing the arrow key's will change values on the GX device.
-(↑) or (↓) Arrows To change grid set point.
-(←) or (→) Arrows To Change ESS SOC limit.
-Pressing the Page-Up button toggles the ESS mode.
-"Keep batteries charged and Optimized (with battery life)"

-Example.py has no ability to control.
-Only monitor

 An example of the Victron TCP Modbus.
 If you intend to use this example for yourself it will require tweaking a few things.